Nash, Newport: Amenities

-To the north of church, at the end of St. Mary's Road, the Waterloo Inn public house was a tenanted free-house, which closed in 2025.
+To the north of church, at the end of St. Mary's Road, is the Waterloo Inn public house, a tenanted free-house.
 A Victorian pub, it has a stone sign above the entrance stating it was rebuilt in 1898.
 Inside are pictures and weaponry from the Battle of Waterloo.
-The buildiing is owned by the parish council.
 A modern Community Hall has been built nearby.

 Located at the edge of the Newport Wetlands Reserve, East Usk Lighthouse is a notable landmark.
 Parts of Nash are designated a Site of Special Scientific Interest SSSI.

-The village has a regular public bus service provided by Crossgates Coaches.
-The local newspaper is the South Wales Argus, which is published in Newport.

-In October 2009 two 2.5-megawatt wind turbines were installed on the site owned by chemical company Solutia UK Ltd. These will supply up to one-third of the facility's electricity needs.
+In October 2009, two 2.5-megawatt wind turbines were installed on the site owned by chemical company Solutia UK Ltd. These will supply up to one-third of the facility's electricity needs.